 Join Religious Education Program

-Parishioners are encouraged to switch to online offertory donations until the Mass suspension is lifted.
+Parishioners are encouraged to switch to online offertory donations.
 Giving through our secure eCatholic website is safe and simple.